AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

 #Lambda Type
 * What is the type
-    + The target type for a lambda expression Must be a functional interface and be compatible with the target type.
-Same parameter type as interface function type.
+    + Functional interface
-    + Lambda can be used recursively when you are doing variable assignment.
-Specifically static variable assignment because of the assignment before use rule for local variables
+    + Lambda can be used recursively, specifically static variable assignment.
 #Where can you use lambda Expressions
 * Any context that has a target type
     + Ex: Variable Declarations and array initializers